/ Dementia And Alzheimers Whats The Difference

 Man kisses wife with Alzheimer's

-September marks World Alzheimer’s Month, a great opportunity to learn more about dementia and the terminology we use to define it.
+September marks World Alzheimer's Month, and our World Alzheimer's Day guide is a useful place to learn more about dementia and the terminology we use to define it.

-Read on to find out the difference between dementia and Alzheimer’s disease, their symptoms, and how they impact individuals and families.
+Read on to find out what sets dementia and Alzheimer's disease apart, their symptoms, and how they impact individuals and families.

 What is Dementia?

 Dementia is a general term rather than a specific disease.
-We use it to describe a decreased ability to think, remember, or make decisions.
-All this can interfere with doing all sorts of everyday activities.
+It is used to describe a decline in cognitive function - a collection of symptoms affecting memory, reasoning, and behaviour that can interfere with doing all sorts of everyday activities.
 Some types of dementia include:

 • Alzheimer's Disease